 Stitch is on the loose in this “theater-in-the-round” that’s a treat for your eyes, ears and nose—available seasonally throughout the year.

 This ride now only operates seasonally as of Oct.
 2, 2016.
-It will only be open seasonally as attendance demands, (usually operating on seasonal pass blackout dates.)
+It will only be open seasonally.

 As a newly appointed security recruit, prepare for a close encounter of the mischievous kind with a runaway Stitch.
 Amid a row of blinking monitors, begin your intergalactic training session with an eye-opening welcome video and discover what it means to be a guard with the Galactic Federation Prisoner Teleport Center.
 Step forward and learn how the science of prisoner teleportation works from a helpful Audio-Animatronics robot named Sergeant.